aeneasr/morula/README.md

 - `bin/spec`: runs all tests for this subproject

+## Commands

+- `morula setup`:
+  runs the `bin/setup` scripts for each subproject

+- `morula test`:
+  determines which folders contain changes and runs the tests for only the respective subprojects.

 ## Configuration file (coming soon)

 The config file defines which subprojects should be tested first/last,